MIT was designed from the start, both architecturally and intellectually, as an idea collider.

 Offering a master’s degree, the Supply Chain Management Program is a rich mix of leadership development, analytical training, and real-world problem-solving offered through the Center for Transportation and Logistics.
 The program prepares students to conceive, design, and operate complex systems.
 It also equips them with the sales and negotiation skills necessary to manage tomorrow’s logistics and supply chain challenges.

-Systems Design and Management
+System Design and Management

-A dual-degree program offered by the MIT Sloan School of Management and the School of Engineering, System Design and Management educates mid-career professionals on how to apply systems-level thinking to solve complex challenges in product design, development, and innovation.
+A program jointly offered by the MIT Sloan School of Management and the School of Engineering, System Design and Management educates mid-career professionals on how to apply systems-level thinking to solve complex challenges in product design, development, and innovation.
 Students discover how technical, managerial, and societal components influence each other in large systems — and how to lead from this approach.